mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 BOARDING ACTIONS There is little in space combat more exciting and terrifying than a boarding action.
 Marines launch themselves from a closely manoeuvring ship or dedicated small craft and hurl themselves at an enemy vessel in an attempt to gain entry and pacify the crew.
 These actions lead to vicious firefights with high- powered weaponry being used in the tight confines of a ship’s corridors.

-Once two ships are within less than one kilometre of each other (Adjacent range), any marines on board can launch a boarding action during the Actions Step.
+Once two ships are within less than one kilometer of each other (Adjacent range), any marines on board can launch a boarding action during the Actions Step.
 A boarding action takes 2D rounds to complete, after which its results are decided.

 **RESOLVING A BOARDING ACTION** To resolve a boarding action, both sides roll 2D, apply the following modifiers and then the defender deducts their total from that of the attacker.
 The final score is then compared on the Boarding Actions table.